 The Mayo Clinic suggests chamomile, licorice, slippery elm, and marshmallow as herbal remedies to soothe GERD symptoms.

-Harvard Medical School reports that licorice has been proven effective against GERD in several studies.
-It’s been found to increase the mucus coating of the esophageal lining, which helps calm the effects of stomach acid.
+Licorice helps increase the mucus coating of the esophageal lining, which helps calm the effects of stomach acid.
 However, there is insufficient evidence to confirm the effectiveness of fennel, marshmallow root, and papaya tea.

-When using dried herbs as extracts in tea, you should use one teaspoon of herb per cup of hot water, says the National Gardening Association.
+When using dried herbs as extracts in tea, you should use 1 teaspoon of herb per cup of hot water, says the National Gardening Association.
 Steep leaves or flowers covered for five to 10 minutes.
 Steep roots 10 to 20 minutes.
 For best results, drink two to four cups per day.